 - Flag Street on Calle Tripita Y Media

 Crepes & Waffles is a chain restaurant with restaurants all over Colombia.
 We actually hadn’t tried it yet because we try to stay away from chains and visit more locally run places.
-But this one has a beautiful rooftop and view over the city as well.
+But this one has a beautiful rooftop view over the city.
 We went because the night we planned to go to Hotel Movich there was a private party and this was just down the street.
 It was a much more casual stop than Hotel Movich but with some pretty awesome sunset views nonetheless and the FOOD.
 Their savory crepes were phenomenal and the waffles for dessert.
 YUM!

 Enjoy a Sunset Cruise